 - Learn about the stage, grade, and risk category of your disease

-- Ask about genetic tests that can predict aggressive or slow-growing prostate cancer
+- Ask about genetic testing and biomarker testing that can help predict aggressive or slow-growing prostate cancer

 - Find a doctor that makes you feel comfortable, answers your questions, and gives you confidence in treating your prostate cancer